Guidance on working on vessels afloat and on the foreshore

 Additional authorisations required

 The Environment Agency (EA) will provide additional information and guidance on carrying out work in or near water and additional advice on the potential need for the appropriate authorisation.
-For further information please contact the Environment Agency:
+Further information and contact details for the EA can be found here.

 If an accident has occurred that has caused material or liquids to enter the water please call the emergency line on 0800 80 70 60.